Horses

 Sugar Billy Hickory

-Billy, also known as 'The Kid' by friends and as 'William' by me, was born and raised as naturally as it comes.
+Billy, the superhorse, also known as 'The Kid' by friends and as 'William' by me, was born and raised as naturally as it comes.
 He was part of a herd owned by a rancher in Northern Alberta who let his horses live the way horses are designed to live - free.
 Their 'paddock' was thousands of acres and their feed was whatever they could find growing naturally.
 They used trees for shelter and only saw humans when they were rounded up to be doctored, started, ridden or sold.
 Billy lived this life until his 2yo year when he was purchased as an untouched colt by my friend, former Parelli Instructor, Ron Knapp.

 Unfortunately for Ron (but great for me!), Billy didn't end up getting as big as he had hoped, so after putting a month of training on him, consisting of a lot of rides in the mountains, he decided to sell him.
 Knowing that I was looking for a horse to replace my Level 3 mare who was not up to the physical challenges of Level 4, Ron contacted me and insisted that I come and take a look at this colt.
 He promised I would not be disappointed.
 He was right!